- One framework, full pipeline — LeRobot standardizes data collection, training, and deployment, with pre-trained policies on the Hugging Face Hub

 LeRobot is Hugging Face’s open-source framework for robot learning.
 It standardizes the entire pipeline from data collection to deployment.
-This tutorial walks you through the complete workflow.
+This tutorial walks you through the complete workflow — installation, exploring pre-trained policies, running simulation, collecting demonstrations, training, evaluating, and sharing your model — in a single sitting.

 Prerequisites